thadryanjs/install-arch-on-vm/InstallVM.md

 This starts a partitioning tool.
 You'll be given an option to select "label type" by moving the arrows up and down.
 We're looking for ```dos```.

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_0.png)

 Next you will see a screen like the one below.
 You can move left and write with arrow keys to make a selection.
-Move to "New", and hit "enter" to make a new partition of the virtual hardrive.
+Move to "New", and hit "enter" to make a new partition of the virtual hard rive.

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_gp1.png)

 Hit enter to use all 24G.

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_gp2.png)

 Select "primary" when asked for type (extended partitions allow for sub-dividing space, which isn't a concern since we're using the whole virtual disk for one thing).

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_gp3.png)